-The actual procedure takes about an 1 hour, give or take, depending on how your body responds.
-Appointments usually are booked for 2 to 3 hours depending on how many procedures are being done that day, which will include a consultation discussing color choices and achieving your makeup design, going over aftercare instructions and scheduling your follow up appointment.
+The actual procedure takes about an 1 hour, give or take, depending on how your skin responds.
+Appointments usually are booked for 2 to 3 hours depending on the number of procedures scheduled, which will include a consultation discussing color choices and achieving your makeup design, going over aftercare instructions and scheduling your follow up appointment.

 Is there a recovery period that requires me to take off from work?

 Some experience soreness, swelling, redness and tenderness for a couple of days but most people resume their normal activity the day after the procedure so it's to your discretion if you wish to take day(s) off to recuperate.
 The color and shape of your new permanent makeup may appear darker and bolder at first which may take time getting use to.
 Your body will go through a healing process which will involve an exfoliation period at the average of 5 to 7 days (up to 10-14 days for some) Some feel a bit conscious about how they look during this period.
 You may want to consider scheduling your appointments around special events, meetings or functions.

 How will my permanent makeup look after it heals?

 Immediately after a procedure, the look of your permanent makeup may appear temporarily bolder which may take some time to get use to.
 After it heals, the colors will usually become subtle and can be worn alone for a softer natural look or add a touch of makeup to fit any occasion.
 The results will vary per individual depending on how the skin recovers.
 Healing stages will be as unique as the individual.
 For best results, it is essential that you follow your aftercare instructions provided by your technician.
 A second application is recommended to be scheduled 6-8 weeks after the initial procedure to address any adjustments that may be needed.